3-Methoxyamphetamine

 3-Methoxyamphetamine (3-MA), also known as meta-methoxyamphetamine (MMA), is a monoamine releasing agent (MRA) of the amphetamine family.
 It is a positional isomer of para-methoxyamphetamine (PMA; 4-methoxyamphetamine).

-Effects
+The drug has been encountered as a novel designer drug.

+Use and effects

 According to Alexander Shulgin, 3-MA showed no central or psychedelic effects in humans at a total dose of 50 mg (25 mg orally twice separated by 3 hours).
 However, sympathomimetic effects have occurred with the drug at an oral dose of 25 mg in humans.

 Pharmacology

+Pharmacodynamics

-3-MA has similar effects in animal drug discrimination tests to PMA.
+3-MA has similar effects in animal drug discrimination tests to para-methoxyamphetamine (PMA; 4-MA).
 However, it has a different balance of monoamine release, being a combined serotonin–norepinephrine–dopamine releasing agent (SNDRA) rather than a fairly selective serotonin releasing agent (SSRA) like PMA.
 3-MA's EC_{50} values for induction of monoamine release are 58.0 nM for norepinephrine and 103 nM for dopamine in rat brain synaptosomes, whereas the value for serotonin was not reported.

 The drug has shown relatively low affinity for serotonin receptors in the rat stomach fundus strip, intermediate between amphetamine and amphetamine psychedelics like DOM and DOB.
 In another study, its affinities (K_{i}) for the serotonin 5-HT_{1} and 5-HT_{2} receptors were 2,660 nM and 7,850 nM, respectively.
 3-MA is also a weak agonist of the human trace amine-associated receptor 1 (TAAR1), with micromolar potency.

 3-MA produced hyperlocomotion, a psychostimulant-like effect, in rodents similarly to amphetamine and PMA.
-It also produced hyperthermia and myoclonus, serotonin-associated effects, in rodents similarly to PMA.
+It also produced hyperthermia and myoclonus, which are serotonin syndrome-associated effects, in rodents similarly to PMA.

 3-MA produces gepefrine (3-hydroxyamphetamine), a sympathomimetic agent, as one of its major metabolites.

-Recreational use

-3-MA has appeared on the illicit market as a designer drug alternative to MDMA similarly PMA, although far more rarely than its infamous positional isomer.
+Chemistry